Frequently Asked Questions

-Our Shakespeare-in-the-Park are certainly family-friendly, but since it’s Shakespeare, there can be some mature content.
+Our Shakespeare-in-the-Park shows are certainly family-friendly, but since it’s Shakespeare, there can be some mature content.
 We recommend the show be attended by children 5 and up, but you are always welcome to bring a child of any age to our shows.
-The beauty of the casual park setting is that you can always step back from the audience and go to the playground shall your children grow restless.
+The beauty of the casual park setting is that you can always step back from the audience and go to the playground should your children grow restless.

 What else should I bring?

 We recommend you bring a light sweater or blanket as it sometimes get chilly after the sun sets.
 We also recommend that you bring bug spray because we are in the outdoors afterall!
 An umbrella or rain jacket is an excellent thing to pack in case of unexpected light drizzle.